weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-1-setup-troubleshooting.md

 * `<YOUR_WEAVE_CLOUD_SERVICE_TOKEN>` - is the token that appears on the settings page, once you’ve logged into Weave Cloud.

-**Note:** To set the Weave Cloud controls to read-only for all users, you can launch scope with the `--probe.no-controls` flag.
-In this demo, you will be launching a terminal window and viewing messages between microservices, and so this flag is not necessary.
-However, you may want to keep this flag in mind when using Weave Cloud and sharing your infrastructure views with others outside of your organization.

-Weave Cloud controls allow you to stop, start and pause containers.
-They also enable you to launch a terminal and interact directly with your containers.

 ## Deploying the Socks Shop